MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0001.md

 This rule validates tables independently of their Accessibility or ObsoleteState, because tables are always used when synchronizing the schema defined in the extension to the database.

 This rule validates table extensions independently of the ObsoleteState of their target tables.
-Table extensions extending a table which is marked with obsolete state Removed must be preserved, since they are still contributing to the database schema defined by the extension.
+Table extensions extending a table, which is marked with obsolete state Removed must be preserved, since they're still contributing to the database schema defined by the extension.

 ## How to fix this diagnostic?